keif/keif.github.io/src/posts/13-01-2019-bash-script/index.md

 But who has time for that?
 In that time, three new JavaScript frameworks were released, and one failed, and the other already replaced Angular!

+Also, as the code example lives in a gist - my entry may not always match the code (which will be the most up-to-date version).

 ## What this script does:
 - for my needs, it checks out `develop` and pulls to be sure it's up to date
 - create a branch `test-merge` that is appended with the day/month/seconds
 - we reference a `branches.txt` file that holds the branches (each branch on a new line)
 - for each branch:
-  - strip out any `# comments` and trim white space
+  - ignores any `# comments`
-  - verify that it's not an emptry string
+  - fetches the branch
   - we merge (using `refs/remotes/origin/` so we don't need to check out each branch locally)
 - output "SUCCESS" or "FAIL" to `build-result.txt`
 - output the content of `build-result.txt`